pietrodemauro/TV_Watch/README.md

 📝 License

-This project is open-source and available under the GNU public license v3.0.
+This project is open-source and available under the GPL-3.0 license.